 We can help.

 Find out how to consolidate outstanding balances from hire purchase, store cards or another bank’s credit card to a Westpac credit card1.

-Salary Splitter is a simple, free way to move your money into the accounts where you want it to go.
+Salary Splitter is a simple, way to move your money into the accounts where you want it to go.
 You can set it to divide your income into as many as six different accounts.